carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .language-python}

 This will write it to disk (in this case, in 'shapefile' format), containing only the data from our cropped area.
 It can be read in again at a later time using the `read_file()` method we have been using above.
+Note that this actually writes multiple files to disk and all these files must be present in order to re-read the dataset later.

 ## Plotting a vector dataset